plone/buildout.coredev/docs/plips.rst

 This should include (but is not limited to):

  * URLs pointing to all documentation created / updated

  * Any concerns, issues still remaining

  * Any weird buildout things
- * XXX: What else?

 Once you have finished,
-please update your PLIP ticket to indicate that it is ready for review.
+please update your PLIP issue to indicate that it is ready for review.
 The Framework Team will assign 2-3 people to review your PLIP.
 They will follow the guidelines listed at :doc:`plipreview`.